nxhuy-github/k8s-note/kubernetes.md

 $ kubectl api-resources
 ```

+:page_facing_up: **kubeconfig files**

+Use kubeconfig files to organize information about clusters, users, namespaces, and authentication mechanisms.
+The `kubectl` command-line tool uses kubeconfig files to find the information it needs to choose a cluster and communicate with the API server of a cluster.

+By default, `kubectl` looks for a file named `config` in the `$HOME/.kube` directory.
+We can specify other kubeconfig files by setting the `KUBECONFIG` *environment variable* or by setting the `--kubeconfig` flag.

 # 5. Concepts
 ## 5.1 Pod(s)
 In fact, K8s doesn't run containers directly, instead, it wraps one or more containers into a higher-level struture called **Pod**.